 Here are 10 ways to help make sure you're keeping tabs on your money and are prepared for any surprising expenses.

 1. Make sure you're claiming benefits and entitlements

 Don't forget most families are eligible to get help from the government.
-Anyone responsible for a child can claim child benefit, for example.
 Pregnant women and new mums are also eligible for free prescriptions and NHS dental treatment.
 Take a look at our article that includes an interactive money timeline to help you make sure you have key dates in your diary.

 2. See if you can make cutbacks on your purchases